 For a quick and delicious weeknight meal, I love using the best olive oil—Italian, Greek, or Palestinian for a rich, fruity flavour.
 If pressed for time, I marinate the chicken in advance for up to 4 hours or just 30 minutes.
 After cooking the rice, I grill the chicken, then add pickled onions and sauces from the fridge.
 To finish, I add some herb oil or fresh herbs for an extra flavour boost.

-This Halal Cart-Style Chicken and Rice with White Sauce is always flavorful, juicy, and tender—a seriously addicting dish.
+This Halal Cart-Style Chicken and Rice with White Sauce is always flavorful, juicy, and tender—a seriously addictive dish.
 It’s a simple, satisfying meal that takes less than an hour but feels like a valid reward.
 Patrick and I make it often, and it always hits the spot!

 Quick Changes for Extra Flavor